 - Wind:- High winds may physically push branches or stems to the point where the bark is overstretched, causing a split.

-- Environmental:- Pollution may be a detrimental factor in tree physiology causing stress.
-Sudden changes in climate such as a long dry period followed by an excessive wet period may cause internal stress as the tree adapts from one weather pattern to another.
+- Environmental:- Pollution may be a detrimental factor in tree physiology, causing stress.
+Sudden changes in climate, such as an extended dry period followed by an excessive wet period may cause internal stress as the tree adapts from one weather pattern to another.